 All federal rulemaking is governed under the provisions of the APA (5 U.S.C.
 Subchapter II), which establishes a "notice and comment" procedure to enable public participation in the rulemaking process.
 Under the APA, the National Marine Fisheries Service (NMFS) is usually required to publish notification of proposed rules in the Federal Register and to solicit, consider, and respond to public comment on those rules before they are finalized.
-The APA also establishes a 30-day wait period from the time a final rule is published until it takes effect, with some exceptions. with the provisions of the APA through the South Atlantic Fishery Management Council's (South Atlantic Council) extensive use of public meetings, requests for comments, and consideration of comments, including those conducted by the Mid-Atlantic and New England Fishery Management Councils.
+The APA also establishes a 30-day wait period from the time a final rule is published until it takes effect, with some exceptions.
+Regulatory Amendment 1 to the Fishery Management Plan for the Dolphin and Wahoo Fishery (Dolphin Wahoo 1) of the Atlantic is consistent with the provisions of the APA through the South Atlantic Fishery Management Council's (South Atlantic Council) extensive use of public meetings, requests for comments, and consideration of comments, including those covering the Mid-Atlantic and New England Fishery Management Councils.
 The proposed rule associated with this amendment will have a request for public comments which complies with the APA, and upon publication of the final rule, there will be a 30-day wait period before the regulations are effective unless an exception applies.